-*in association with Visit Rhondda Cynon Taf
+*paid collaboration with Visit Rhondda Cynon Taf

 What a scorching few days it’s been!
 I’m sure my children aren’t the only ones struggling with the heat…. so what better place to cool off than Lido Ponty, the National Lido of Wales in Pontypridd?
 We went along on Saturday afternoon as part of some work we are doing with Visit Rhondda Cynon Taf over the summer, promoting the fantastic family-friendly attractions in the county.

 Cardiff Daddy and I had worried that it would be a nightmare taking three kids to an outdoor pool on such a hot day.
 I had visions of the place being overrun and not being able to keep track of my kids.
 But our worries were completely unfounded.
 Our 2.30pm session was full – but as numbers are capped at 300 it never felt overly busy.
 It was a lovely chilled out afternoon splashing about in the water.
 We had so much fun and it definitely didn’t feel like there were 300 people.
 (There were; I asked four separate members of staff to make sure the numbers were correct.)

 Lido Ponty, as it’s affectionately known, sits in Ynys Angharad War Memorial Park, or Ponty Park as most of us call it.
 The Lido was originally built in 1927 and used to be the second biggest lido in Wales behind the pool at Cold Knap Barry (which incidentally was a big part of my life growing up and it’s such as shame it’s no longer there).